Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Negligible objects

 Indeed, let~$i\in\Zz$.
 We can factor $f=f_1\circ f_2$, where~$f_2$ is smooth of relative dimension~$d$ and~$f_1$ is radicial.
 Then $f^*_2[d]$ is t-exact (see~\cite[\S\,4.2.4]{BBD-pervers}), and so is tensoring by~$\mcL_{\eta}$ (Lemma~\ref{lem-characters-t-exact}), so there is a canonical isomorphism

 For~$\chi\in\charg{G}$, the projection formula leads to canonical isomorphisms

 The complex $Rf_{2!}\mcL_{\eta\chi}$ is zero if the restriction of $\eta\chi$ to the subgroup $\ker(f_2)^{\circ}$ is not the trivial character (see Lemma~\ref{lm-image-character}).
-Since this condition defines a generic set of characters~$\chi$, we deduce that~$\pH^i(M)$ is negligible, and the result follows.
+Since this condition defines a generic set of characters~$\chi$, we deduce that~$\pH^i(M)$ is negligible, and the result follows. \end{example}

-Note that, intuitively, to say that $M$ is negligible means that the discrete Fourier transform of~$M$ (see Section~\ref{sec:discreteFouriertransform}) satisfies $S(M,\chi)=0$ for $\chi$ in a generic subset of~$\charg{G}$.
-To illustrate this concrete aspect, consider $M=(f^*N)_{\eta}$, as above, for some $\eta\in\charg{G}(k)$.
+\begin{remark} Intuitively, to say that $M$ is negligible means that the arithmetic Fourier transform of~$M$ (see Section~\ref{sec:discreteFouriertransform}) satisfies $S(M,\chi)=0$ for $\chi$ in a generic subset of~$\charg{G}$.
+To illustrate this concrete aspect, we show how it explains the previous example.
+Thus consider $M=(f^*N)_{\eta}$, with notation as above for some $\eta\in\charg{G}(k)$.
 Let $\chi\in\charg{G}(k_n)$; the corresponding value of the Fourier transform is

 and the inner sum is either empty or a sum of a character over the $k_n$-points of a coset of the kernel of~$f$, which vanishes unless $\chi=(\eta\circ N_{k_n/k})^{-1}$ on the kernel of~$f$.

 In some cases, one can show that, conversely, all simple negligible perverse sheaves are of the form $(f^*N)_{\eta}$ for some quotient morphism~$f$ with kernel of dimension at least~$1$.
 This is for instance the case for abelian varieties, by a result of Weissauer~\cite[Lemma\,6,\,Th.\,3]{weissauer_vanishing_2016} (see also Remark~\ref{rm-negligible}) and we will prove later that this is also the case for $\Gg_a\times\Gg_m$ (see Section~\ref{ssec-neg-one}).